 Australia has been represented in archery at every Olympics since its return in Munich 1972.
-South Australia’s Simon Fairweather won the gold medal in the individual men’s event at Sydney 2000 nine years after being world champion.
+South Australia’s Simon Fairweather won the gold medal in the individual men’s event at Sydney 2000, nine years after being the World Champion.
 In Athens four years later Tim Cuddihy, still a schoolboy, finished third in the same event.

-For many years, it was thought that Donald MacKintosh had won Australia’s first archery medal, a gold, in the game shooting event in Paris in 1900.
+For many years it was thought that Donald MacKintosh had won Australia’s first archery medal, a gold, in the game shooting event at Paris in 1900.
 It took almost 90 years for it to be confirmed that the game shooting was in fact a shooting not archery event.

 Archers shoot their arrows from a distance of 70m, aiming at targets 122cm in diameter, marked with 10 concentric rings.

 Points are scored by hitting a target consisting of five coloured rings.
 The closer the arrow lands to the centre of the target, the higher the score achieved.